 An abstract that summarizes the whole dissertation in an accurate manner.
 The abstract plays the cardinal role of creating first impressions of a candidate's work.
 It should therefore be well organized around the problem statement this dissertation addresses, the research approach deployed, the main findings and their theoretical and practical implications.
 It should not exceed 300 words.
 Below the abstract, about five key words need to be given that guide the reader towards the main issues of interest in the thesis.

 A DBA dissertation should contain at least five chapters, namely (i) Introduction; (ii) Literature review; (iii) Research methodology; (iv) Findings, and (v) Discussion and Conclusions.
-Every chapter should begin with a brief introduction to guide the reader into the main contents of that chapter.
-Similarly, every chapter should end with a brief summary that captures the main points that have been discussed in that chapter.
+Every chapter should end with a brief summary that captures the main points that have been discussed.

 The second chapter, the literature review, should show mastery of the literature on the topic of interest in this dissertation.
 Literature used should be relevant to the problem statement and research questions.
 It should be up-to-date and from credited sources.
 Literature should be well reviewed (e.g., discussion of core concepts, their dimensions and relationships between concepts).
 The review should not merely summarize the literature reviewed, but should contrast, compare and combine the literature to make one's argument.
 At the end of the review, the reader should be able to see the point of departure/gap in managerial/theoretical thinking and how the current study proposes to close the gap.
 This visualizes the proposed relationships between the variables of interest and guides the formulation of the hypotheses in case of explanatory (always quantitative) research or initial propositions in case of explorative (often qualitative) research.

-The methodology chapter (chapter 3) should consist of an elaboration of the research strategy, research setting* and where applicable, the study population, sampling method, operationalization and measurement of key variables, data collection methods, data processing and data analysis and the techniques that will be used to ensure validity and reliability of the results.
-Methodological choices are motivated and justified (e.g., it should be argued why the chosen research strategy is suitable to answer the research question and the relevance of data collection methods and sources to answer the research question should be explained). *In case the research setting text is quite elaborate (e.g., description of company or industry under study), this setting could also be presented in a separate chapter after the methods chapter.
-This should be discussed with your supervisor.
+The methodology chapter (chapter 3) should consist of an elaboration of the research strategy, and where applicable, the study of population sampling method, measurements of key variables, data collection methods, data processing and data analysis, and the techniques that will be used to ensure validity and reliability of the results.
+Methodological choices are motivated and justified.
+In case the research setting text is quite elaborate (e.g., description of company or industry under study), this setting could also be presented in a separate chapter after the methods chapter.

-The findings from the study (chapter 4) should be presented in a transparent manner.
-Accurate conclusions should be drawn from the data analysis techniques used.
+The study findings (chapter 4) should be presented in a transparent manner.
+Accurate conclusions should be drawn from the data analysis used.
 Figures and tables are recommended to be used to present the research findings.
-Care should be taken to present the data analysis separate from the interpretation of results of the analysis, which occurs in the next chapter.
+The data analysis presentation should be separated from the interpretation of results of the analysis, which occurs in the next chapter.

-Five hard copies and a soft copy (for the plagiarism check) must be submitted to the committee at least 30 days before the date of the dissertation defense.
-The candidate should verify, by contacting each member of the doctoral committee, that the dissertation is acceptable.
-The committee may request additional independent anonymous review, and/or some work corrections before the passing the dissertation to the defense status.
+Five hard copies and a soft copy (for the plagiarism check) must be submitted to proposed committee members at least 30 days before the defense.
+The candidate should verify, by contacting each member of the doctoral committee, that the dissertation is acceptable otherwise respond to questions or remarks in writing.
+The committee may request additional independent review, and/or some work corrections before passing the dissertation to the defense status.
+Failure to comply with this procedure may result in a delay of the defense.
+Based on the information from the committee members, the President or the Committee Chair will schedule the defense.
 The Registrar must be notified 14 days in advance of the defense by the committee chair.
-Then dissertation is scheduled and sent to all members of the graduate faculty.

 The committee members constituting 80% quorum should be present for the full duration of the defense.
 The defense is partitioned into two components:

-Second component is open only to members of the committee and the dissertation advisor/s.
+Second component is open only to members of the committee and the dissertation advisor(s).
 The committee will formulate the final decision of the dissertation status.
-The work passes if all present voting committee members unanimously support it.
+The work passes if at least 75% of all present voting committee members support it.
 The committee may request additional independent anonymous review, and/or some work corrections before the passing grade (CR or NC) is given.

-Five copies of the approved dissertation should be provided to the Registrar’s Office.
-One of these copies, an additional title page, and abstract will be submitted to the appropriate agency for the publication in “American Doctoral Dissertations.”
+After the dissertation corrections and/or additions (if required) two copies of the approved final text should be provided to the Registrar's Office.
+One of these copies, an additional title page, and the abstract will be submitted for the publication in "American Doctoral Dissertations."